prestonlab/bender_study/README.md

 python -m ipykernel install --user --name bender_study
 ```

 You must have your virtual environment installed when you run this.
+Set up necessary environment variables by editing `.profile` for your system; you must indicate where to find data and searchlight results, and where to save figures.
+Set up the Bash environment using `source .profile`.
 Launch Jupyter Lab using `jupyter lab &`.

 * Analyze behavioral test performance and plot.
   * `plot_behav.ipynb`